top of page

 The League of Women’s Voters of the Greater New Brunswick Area

-Founded in of 2018, it is dedicated to upholding the League’s mission of
+Founded in 2018, LWV GNBA is dedicated to upholding the League’s mission of

 empowering voters and defending democracy.
 Our chapter is a vibrant